madam31-rrc/Assignment-5/README.md

 ## Description

-Module 5

-This project is a simple financial chatbot developed for PiXELL River Financial, allowing users to check their account balance and make deposits via an interactive console-based application.
+Module 5, this project is a simple financial chatbot developed for PiXELL River Financial, allowing users to check their account balance and make deposits via an interactive console-based application.

 ## Author